docker-library/official-images/README.md

 	<docker-tag>	<git-url>	C:<git-commit-id>
 	2.2.0 	git://github.com/dotcloud/docker-redis C:a4bf8923ee4ec566d3ddc212

-The most complete format. `docker-brew` will fetch data from the provided git repository from the provided reference (if it's a branch, brew will fetch its `HEAD`).
+The most complete format.
+Stackbrew will fetch data from the provided git repository from the provided reference (if it's a branch, Stackbrew will fetch its `HEAD`).
 Generated image will be tagged as `<docker-tag>`.
 Recommended whenever possible.